United Airlines Flight 811: Personal investigation and later developments

 Lee Campbell, a New Zealander returning home, was one of the fatalities on Flight 811.
-After his death, his parents Kevin and Susan Campbell investigated the case using documents obtained from the NTSB.
-The Campbells' investigation led them to conclude that the cause of the accident was not human error, but rather the combination of an electrical problem and an inadequate design of the aircraft's cargo door-latching mechanism.
+After his death, his parents Kevin (an engineer) and Susan Campbell investigated the case using documents obtained from the NTSB.
+The Campbells' investigation led them to conclude that the cause of the accident was not human error but rather the combination of an electrical problem and an inadequate design of the aircraft's cargo door-latching mechanism.
 They later presented their theory to the safety board.

-The Boeing 747 was designed with an outward-hinging door, unlike a plug door which opens inward and jams against its frame as the pressure drops outside, making accidental opening at high altitude impossible.
-The outward-swinging door increases the cargo capacity, but requires a strong locking mechanism to keep it closed.
-Deficiencies in the design of wide-body aircraft cargo doors were known since the early 1970s from flaws in the DC-10 cargo door.
-These problems were not fully addressed by the aircraft industry or the FAA, despite the warnings and deaths from the DC-10 accidents and attempts by Boeing to solve the problems in the 1970s.
+The Boeing 747 was designed with an outward-hinging cargo door, unlike a plug door, which opens inward and jams against its frame when closed as the pressure drops outside in flight, making accidental opening at high altitude impossible.
+The outward-swinging door increases the aircraft's available cargo capacity (less room inside the fuselage must be kept clear to accommodate the door's range of motion) but requires a strong locking mechanism to keep it closed.
+Deficiencies in the design of wide-body aircraft cargo doors have been known since the early 1970s due to flaws in the DC-10 cargo door.
+These problems were not fully addressed by the aircraft industry or the FAA, despite the warnings and deaths from the DC-10's cargo door-related accidents.

 The 747's cargo door used a series of electrically operated latch cams into which the door-edge latch pins closed.
 The cams then rotated into a closed position, holding the door closed.
-A series of L-shaped arms (called locking sectors) were actuated by the final manual moving of a lever to close the door; these were designed to reinforce the unpowered latch cams and prevent them from rotating into an unlocked position.
-The locking sectors were made out of aluminum, and they were too thin to be able to keep the latch cams from moving into the unlocked position against the power of the door motors.
-Electrical switches cut electrical power to the cargo door when the outer handle was closed; however, if one of those were faulty, the motors could still draw power and rotate the latch cam to the open position.
-The same event could happen if frayed wires were able to power the cam motor, even if the circuit power was cut by the safety switch.
+A series of L-shaped arms (called locking sectors) were actuated by the final manual movement of a lever to close the door; these were designed to reinforce the unpowered latch cams and prevent them from rotating into an unlocked position.
+The locking sectors were made out of aluminum, however, and they were too thin to keep the latch cams from moving into the unlocked position against the power of the door motors.
+Electrical switches cut electrical power to the cargo door when the outer handle was closed; if one was faulty, the motors could still draw power and rotate the latch cam to the open position.
+The same event could happen if frayed wires could power the cam motor, even if the safety switch cut the circuit power.